-All of Turkey's toll highways and bridges are being converted to the High-Speed Toll System (Hızlı Geçiş Sistemi, "Fast Transit System," or HGS) to increase the speed of traffic flow.
-This means that you cannot pay tolls with cash or credit card!
+All of Turkey's toll highways and bridges have been converted to the High-Speed Toll System (Hızlı Geçiş Sistemi, "Fast Transit System," or HGS) to increase the speed of traffic flow.
+This means that you cannot pay highway or bridge tolls with cash or credit card!
 Your vehicle, whether private or rented/hired, must have an electronic toll-payment device.
 Read on:

 Pay Toll by HGS

 pay the toll in cash or by credit card!
 You

 are required to be enrolled in the HGS automatic toll system.
 This means the car you drive must be equipped with either an electronic-chip sticker or a toll transponder (small plastic device) mounted at the top-center of the windscreen/windshield.
 These devices communicate with toll-tracking equipment mounted above the roadway, record your car's passage, and charge the toll to the car's account.

 Your rental/hire car must be so equipped—confirm that it is at time of rental/hire!